c00llestkidd/c00llestkidd/README.md

 007n7 is my fictional father :—) kins / irls of 007n7 moot me up !!

-i am a tree yumeshipper , doubles HVY DNI.
+i am atree yumeshipper , doubles HVY DNI.

+im in the forsaken fandom, thou i do NOT support the creator and i never will.
 </p>
 </details>
  </div>